 The major limitations and disadvantages of personal real estate corporations include:

 - Limited Allowable Activities: A PREC is restricted to providing real estate and ancillary (related) services as the primary source of income.
 For example, a PREC cannot trade in stocks or bonds as their primary source of income, hold real estate assets beyond what is reasonably necessary to provide real estate services to clients, nor can PRECs engage in real estate development activities.
+Mortgage brokers and real estate lawyers can incorporate their own personal corporations, but this is separate from PRECs.
 Restrictions can vary by province.
 For example, Ontario does not have any restrictions on real estate holdings, and beyond restrictions on trading of real estate, there are no restrictions on a PREC’s source of income.

 - Incorporation Costs: Legal and lawyer fees to incorporate a PREC are typically around $1000-$2500.

 - Accounting Costs: Corporate entities need to file a T2 Corporation Income Tax Return.
 If the PREC is also paying salaries to employee(s), then the company has to issue T4s at the end of the year as well.
 Usually you would need to hire a professional accountant to prepare the financial statements of the company and the respective tax returns.

 - PREC Licensing: You are required to apply for a PREC license as well as maintain your own real estate services license.
 As you will have two licenses, the licensing fee will cost twice as much.
 For example, if you are located in British Columbia, your licensing fees will total to $2,900 every two years instead of $1,450.
 In Alberta, it would cost you $1,300 a year instead of $650.
 Please note that your PREC license must be licensed at the same level as your personal real estate license, and you will only be able to provide the same level of real estate services as permitted by your personal license.